Main categories

 • Comply with registration and renewal rules to keep your status valid.

-• Insufficient proof of means or unclear accommodation in Angola.
+• Insufficient proof of means or unclear accommodation.

 • Failure to meet health/character requirements.

-• Ask the consulate for a category-specific checklist and follow it exactly.
+• Ask your consulate for a category-specific checklist and follow it exactly.

 • Bring printed sets of documents + scanned PDFs in a cloud/USB.

-• Double-check dates, spellings and numbers across all documents to avoid delays.
+• Double-check dates, spellings and numbers across all documents.

 Residence Permits — FAQs